 Officials work their way through the levels in a step-by-step manner, the education process is cumulative.

-The Tech A course is offered each year the day before the beginning of both the National Championships and Junior National Championships.
+The Technical A course is offered each year the day before the beginning of both the National Championships and Junior National Championships.
+Certification as a Technical B official is done through the completion of an exam.
 The other courses are available by request.

 - 90-minute course usually offered in conjunction with a sanctioned tournament